JAlcocerT/JAlcocerT/content/blog/da-bk-product.md

 # Product Vision for Data Analytics

 In the rapidly evolving world of data analytics, professionals need to adopt a forward-thinking approach to stay ahead of the curve.
-A key element of this approach is embracing a product vision mindset.
+A key element of this approach is embracing a **product vision mindset**.

 This mindset helps data analysts understand the importance of creating data products that offer value, solve problems, and drive actionable insights.

 We'll explore the concept of product vision in data analytics, the significance of data products, and why it's crucial for analysts to cultivate this perspective.